VincentOA7/VincentOA7/README.md

 # Hi, I'm Vincent 👋

-I'm a **beginner Data Analyst** passionate about finding insights from data and using them to support better decisions.
+I'm a **Data Analyst** passionate about finding insights from data and using them to support better decisions.

 I enjoy working with data to uncover patterns, answer questions, and turn raw information into meaningful insights.